kasparsj/vosc/README.md

-# osc_vj
+# vosc

 **This is work in progress!**

-osc_vj is a visuals/vjing 2D/3D graphics engine that can be controlled via OSC commands.
+vosc is a visuals/vjing 2D/3D graphics engine that can be controlled via OSC commands.

 It is mainly used within live-coding scenarios sending OSC from SuperCollider / TidalCycles.